Joker282855/mongoose-database-again/README.md

 if I ever got stuck.
 The other resource I used was reviewing the lesson material on mongoose databases provided to me by the University of Utah.

+# Downloading Database
+If a person wants to download this database onto thier own computer they need to make sure they have the right software downloaded onto thier computer.
+The software he or she needs to download is called visual studio code.
+Make sure you download the one based on the type of you computer.

+<a href="https://code.visualstudio.com/download">Visual Studio Code Download Link</a>

+After downloading visual studio code all that is left is to clone the source code from my github repository.
+After following the link a person needs

+# Video Link

 # Contributors
 Made by Josh Jackson